sanketyelugotla/ScalarLearn/README.md

   styles/         # CSS
 ```

----

-## Contributing
-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.

----

-## License
-This project is licensed under the ISC License.

----

 ## Screenshots
 Below are some screenshots of the ScalarLearn platform UI.
 You can also view these images in the [Screenshots folder](Screenshots/) or directly in the GitHub repo.